+The transcript is your official record of your academic career and courses taken at Benedictine.
 See the Office of the Registrar website at www.ben.edu/registrar for details on ordering official transcripts.
+Unofficial transcripts can be obtained through MyBenU.